10-Minute Sock Pumpkins Tutorial + Video!

 Cut a Crew Sock in Two Pieces

 If you are using a crew sock (roughly the same amount of fabric in the leg section and the foot section), cut out the heel area and the toe.
-You can technically leave the toe in if you want, but the shape of the pumpkin would be a little different and I don’t like having the big seam for the toe showing.
+You could technically leave the toe in if you want, but the shape of the pumpkin would be a little different and I don’t like having the big seam for the toe showing.

 Note: If you are using a shorter sock, you will cut away the heel, cuff, and toe and have one piece of sock for a pumpkin.
 Longer socks will yield more than two pumpkins as you can cut the leg into multiple pieces.